What Are Cannabis Terpenes And What Do They Do?

 Just like a mother passes along characteristics to her child, the ability to produce specific terpenes can be passed along from parent to seedling.
 For example, if a mother plant was attacked by a certain pest early in its life, it’s offspring may be more likely to produce certain terpenes as a result.

-A truly responsive chemical system, pants also release different terpenes as a real-time reaction to what is going on around them.
+A truly responsive chemical system, pants also release different aromatic molecules as a real-time reaction to what is going on around them.
 If a nearby plant is attacked by insects, that plant can release certain aromatic compounds as a distress signal.
 Neighboring plants can detect this signal and will begin to produce their own terpenes to protect themselves from attack.

 Medical Potential of Terpenes